 Based on the results of this study (Figure 4), the lowest feed conversion ratio (FCR) was found in treatment P5 with a value of 1.33, while the highest was in P1 with a value of 1.86.
 The low FCR value is presumably due to the presence of nutrients such as protein, amino acids, minerals, and calcium in the feed supplemented with moringa leaf powder, enabling the absorbed feed to be utilized optimally.
 In addition to its nutritional content, Moringa leaves also contain bioactive compounds such as flavonoids and tannins, which act as antioxidants and immunostimulants.
 These compounds help maintain internal organ health and enhance metabolic efficiency.

-A low feed conversion ratio (FCR) is a direct indicator of high growth rates, as feed—the primary input—is efficiently converted into biomass, supported by good physiological conditions of the shrimp.
+A low FCR is a direct indicator of high growth rates, as feed—the primary input—is efficiently converted into biomass, supported by good physiological conditions of the shrimp.
 This is consistent with the findings of Rachmawati et al. (2021), who stated that improving nutrient utilization efficiency through the bioactive content of Moringa leaves can lower the FCR and directly contribute to the growth enhancement of Litopenaeus vannamei.
 A low FCR indicates efficient feed utilization, allowing more energy obtained from the feed to be directed towards shrimp body growth.
 In contrast, a high FCR reflects inefficiency and slower growth.

 This is also supported by Purnomo et al. (2023), who reported in a similar study that supplementation of Moringa leaf extract at doses of 2.5–5 g/kg feed significantly reduced FCR values to the range of 1.0–1.2, while the control FCR remained around 1.3–1.5.
 This indicates the active role of Moringa bioactive compounds in enhancing feed conversion efficiency and simultaneously increasing the growth rate of vannamei shrimp.